Data itself is not valuable to people. Its the ability to use data who generates insights about things the people care about.

 As for many companies, digital transformation is a big challenge for many football clubs.
 Before you can realise the great potential, you need time and investment in people, technology, processes and culture.

-Here are our five best practices from football to get the most long-term value from your data strategy and analytics.
+Here are our five additional best practices from football to get the most long-term value from your data strategy and analytics.

 1. form context - data remain numbers without human interpretation